Type Ibn supernovae from ultra-stripped supernova progenitors: Conclusions

 \section{Conclusions}

 We have investigated the observational properties of an ultra-stripped SN model with a dense CSM formed by mass ejection 78~days before core collapse due to violent silicon burning.
-The dense CSM ($0.2~\Msun$) is more massive than the SN ejecta mass ($0.06~\Msun$), causing immediate deceleration of the SN ejecta and the release of a third of its kinetic energy of $9\times 10^{49}~\mathrm{erg}$ as radiation.
+The dense CSM ($0.2~\Msun$) is more massive than the SN ejecta mass ($0.06~\Msun$), causing immediate deceleration of the SN ejecta and the release of a significant fraction of its kinetic energy of $9\times 10^{49}~\mathrm{erg}$ as radiation.
 We expect that this interaction-powered SN is observable as a Type~Ibn SN because the dense CSM in this model is hydrogen-free and helium-rich.
 Whereas our model results in a low-luminosity Type~Ibn SN, more investigations of ultra-stripped SNe with dense CSM are required to have an overall idea on the possible Type~Ibn SN properties that can be achieved by ultra-stripped SN progenitors.
 Our work demonstrates that ultra-stripped SNe can end up with diverse SNe and further investigations of possible outcomes from ultra-stripped SNe are required to obtain a complete picture of ultra-stripped SNe.

-\begin{ack} Numerical computations were in part carried out on PC cluster at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+\begin{ack} We thank the anonymous referee for constructive comments that improved the manuscript.
+Numerical computations were in part carried out on PC cluster at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 SB and MU are grateful to K. Nomoto for his hospitality at IPMU in the fall 2024.
 Some of the underlying explosion simulations were performed on the Gadi supercomputer with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government, and through support by an Australasian Leadership Computing Grant.
 Some of this work was performed on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.

 \end{ack}